 Is this for all managers or just those at the top who don’t normally receive formal feedback?

 - Executives rarely receive feedback from their manager or peers, so this is a great way for them to get in on the feedback action.

 - Should this focus on what the manager is doing (start, stop, continue) or on team chemistry, management style, and communication.

 How to implement it in Small Improvements

 Outlined below are steps walking you through how to use the 360 module in Small Improvements to conduct an upward review.

-- Once you’ve created the cycle, you’ll be directed to the over for it.
+3. Once you’ve created the cycle, you’ll be directed to the cycle overview page.
 Using the ‘Admin’ button to the top right, you can ‘Assign all reports to review their manager.’
 You’ll need to allow the tool 30 seconds or so to carry out this function before you can refresh your screen, revealing all reports in the reviewee column next to their manager.